apjanke/apjanke-blog-jekyll/_posts/2019-04-20-matlab-string-representation-is-a-mess.md

 (BTW, notice how long that `whos` call takes?
 That’s because of how N-long cellstrs are stored as N+1 mxArrays; Matlab has to crawl through memory and check each of them for their size.)

 You can use a "uniquification" trick to de-duplicate the underlying `char` data in your cellstrs.
-This is nice to use on possibly-low-cardinality column data coming back from an SQL database query, or a CSV file containing addresses with a lot of repeated state and country names, for example.
+This is nice to use on possibly-low-cardinality column data coming back from a SQL database query, or a CSV file containing addresses with a lot of repeated state and country names, for example.

 ```
 function out = uniquify_trick(strs)